n1k0/casperjs-docs/modules/utils.rst

 **Signature:** ``inherits(ctor, superCtor)``

 Makes a constructor inheriting from another.
-Useful for subclassing and `extending <extending.html>`_.
+Useful for subclassing and :doc:`extending <../extending>`.

 .. note::